Max Mosley: Family and early life

 Max Mosley was born on 13 April 1940 in London, in the early years of the Second World War.
-His father was Sir Oswald Mosley and his mother was Diana, Lady Mosley, one of the Mitford sisters.
+His father was Sir Oswald Mosley, leader of the British Union of Fascists (BUF), and his mother was Diana Mitford, one of the Mitford sisters.
 In addition to his older full-brother Alexander, Mosley had five older half-siblings.
-On his father's side, they included the novelist Nicholas Mosley, 3rd Baron Ravensdale (1923–2017).
+On his father's side, they included the future novelist Nicholas Mosley, 3rd Baron Ravensdale (1923–2017).
 On his mother's side they were the merchant banker Jonathan Guinness, 3rd Baron Moyne (born 1930), and the Irish preservationist Desmond Guinness (1931–2020).
-He was a nephew of Deborah Cavendish, Duchess of Devonshire and first cousin of Peregrine Cavendish, 12th Duke of Devonshire.
-He was also third cousin of Winston Churchill MP, the grandson of the British prime minister and fifth cousin of Queen Elizabeth The Queen Mother.
+He was a nephew of Deborah Cavendish, Duchess of Devonshire, and first cousin of Peregrine Cavendish, 12th Duke of Devonshire.
+He was also third cousin of Winston Churchill MP, the grandson of the British prime minister, and fifth cousin of Queen Elizabeth The Queen Mother.

-His father had been a Labour minister, and Member of Parliament for both the Conservative and Labour parties in the 1920s before leaving mainstream politics and becoming leader of the British Union of Fascists (BUF) in the 1930s.
-The month after Max's birth, Sir Oswald, who had campaigned for a negotiated peace between the United Kingdom and Nazi Germany, was interned by the British authorities under Defence Regulation 18B, along with other active fascists in Britain.
-Max's mother was imprisoned a month later.
+A month after Max Mosley's birth, his father, who had campaigned for a negotiated peace between the British Empire and Nazi Germany, was interned by the incoming Churchill government under Defence Regulation 18B, along with other active fascists in Britain.
+His mother was imprisoned a month later.
 Max and his brother Alexander were not included in their parents' internment and, as a result, were separated from them for the first few years of their lives.
-In December 1940, Prime Minister Winston Churchill asked the Home Secretary Herbert Morrison to ensure Lady Mosley was able to see Max regularly.
+In December 1940, Winston Churchill asked the Home Secretary Herbert Morrison to ensure Lady Mosley was able to see Max regularly.